There are two kinds of small businesses thriving in today’s economy: e-commerce web stores and local businesses with a strong online presence.

 Include a few photos of the venue and products.
 Be sure to indicate whether you provide in-store, delivery, or pickup services.

 Activate any widget like booking or online ordering that is relevant to your business.
-This will give Google the best possible set of information to match user searches.
+This will give Google the best possible set of information to match user searches. relevant widgets, such as booking or online ordering, for your business.

 Build Core Citations